Sunday, 16 June 2024

 Pensions

 A Pension is basically just a tax-efficient investment wrapper.
-So it usually is a way to get free money from the government as well as saving. pensions invest money in the stock market (and maybe a proportion in bonds).
+So it usually is a way to get free money from the government as well as saving money.
+Pension companies invest money in the stock market (and maybe a proportion in bonds).
 Some stocks can lose money every year, some gain each year but at a lower rate than inflation (after costs) and some can gain over 20% a year.

 These days, many sensible people, especially if self-employed, will invest in a personal (non-state) pension.

 A pension company will take your money (or part of your wages), invest it, charge you for giving them your money and then give you back whatever is left in the pot when you retire.
 They don't care if it has gained 1000% or lost 50%, they still take their annual commission.
 If you are lucky they will tell you each year how big your 'pot' is.
 If you are even luckier, they will tell you the %age gain/loss you made that year.
-If you are very, very, very lucky, they will even compare their performance against other pension and stock market benchmarks ('oh look - there's a flying pig'!) - the regulations say they are supposed to state their performance - but you may have trouble in finding it!
+If you are very, very, very lucky, they will even compare their performance against other pension and stock market benchmarks ('oh look - there's a flying pig'!) - the regulations say they are supposed to state their performance (but curiously NOT in the annual statement they send to you!) - so you may have trouble in finding it!
 You are even luckier still if, each year, they actually tweak your portfolio that they have bought with your money, to get you the most they possibly can for you (oh yeah, that will never happen!).

 Let us take an example: